Iliyan300/Gradient-Color-Generator/README.md

-Gradient Color Generator can help you choose your background colors for your CSS.
+I made Gradient Color Generator by my own idea so it can help me choose background colors for my projects.
 Copy the code and go for it!
 Technologies I used - HTML, CSS, JAVASCRIPT.